rabbitmq/rabbitmq-website/site/ssl.md

 The two examples above generate private keys that are 2048 bits in size.
-It is possible to use longer (and thus more secure but also slower to generate) keys by providing a different value to <code>openssl genrsa</code>, e.g.:
+It is possible to use longer (and thus more secure but also slower to generate) keys by providing a different value to `openssl genrsa`, e.g.:

 <pre class="lang-bash">
 openssl genrsa -out private_key.pem 4096
 </pre>

 Another option would be to generate a key using [Elliptic Curve Cryptography](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-Elliptic-curve-cryptography/).
-Instead of <code>openssl genrsa</code> use
+Instead of `openssl genrsa` use
-<code>openssl ecparam</code> like so:
+`openssl ecparam` like so:

 <pre class="lang-bash">
 openssl ecparam -out private_key.pem -genkey -name prime256v1
 </pre>

-<code>prime256v1</code> in the example above is an Elliptic curve name.
+`prime256v1` in the example above is an Elliptic curve name.
-Different versions of OpenSSL will have a different set of curves available, list them with <code>openssl ecparam -list_curves</code>.
+Different versions of OpenSSL will have a different set of curves available, list them with `openssl ecparam -list_curves`.